 Stringent government regulations foster the growth of the PPE market.
 Government authorities have implemented safety regulations to reduce incidents and risks, thereby enhancing worker health and safety at workplaces.
 Several laws and guidelines compel end-use manufacturers to equip their workers with PPE certain work environments.

 The use of PPE is mandatory for employees in industries such as oil and gas, mining, and manufacturing, among others.
 For instance, as per the U.S. memorandum of 2010 Occupational Safety and Health Administration (OSHA), wearing fire- and flame-resistant clothing is compulsory for workers in the oil and gas industry.
-The figure below depicts the key regulatory agencies responsible for promoting the use of PPE.

 The National Safety Council (NSC) is a public service organization that works under the U.S. Department of Labor to strengthen workplace safety.
 Its objective is to focus on preventable injuries and deaths at construction sites or manufacturing units.
 It provides employers and workers with classroom programs and online training to inform them about the casualties that can occur due to negligence.
 Several industries follow NSC standards to provide their work training programs on a regular basis, which positively impacts the growth of the personal protective equipment market.